U.S. rank on access to civil justice in Rule of Law Index drops to 126th out of 139 countries

 12/29/2022, Report, All Basic Human Needs

-The World Justice Project's 2020 Rule of Law Index ranks the U.S. tied for 108th place out of 126 countries on "accessibility and affordability of civil justice."
+The World Justice Project's 2021 Rule of Law Index ranks the U.S. 126th out of 139 countries on "accessibility and affordability of civil justice."
 This is a drop from the country's 108th place in 2020.
 This factor measures

 the accessibility and affordability of civil courts, including whether people are aware of available remedies, can access and a afford legal advice and representation, and can access the court system without incurring unreasonable fees, encountering unreasonable procedural hurdles, or experiencing physical or linguistic barriers.